jamesclancy/SafeCardGame/README.md

         modifyGameStateFromPlayCardEvent ev model, Cmd.none
 ```

-Now it appears to be adding the creatures to the play field.
+Now it appears to be adding the creatures to the playfield.
 One thing that needs to be added to the UI is the total and available resources.

 To do this I modified the `playerStats` function on the PageLayoutElements to include the resources like: